Outdated, clunky ERP? Start an ERP Evaluation with this simple plan

 - With the extra help, repeat steps 1 and 2 above.

 - Compile a total for the hard cost estimates from all department’s solution gaps.

 At this point, you’ve identified all the business process gaps and costs of which you are aware.
 At the completion of this process, you will have an estimate of what a vendor’s solution is worth to your company.
 You can then compare estimated value versus vendor cost and determine your potential return on investment (ROI).

 The total from Step 5 above is the opportunity cost of not changing to a new ideal ERP solution that fits your unique company.
 You may want to break it down to explain that costs for a month’s delay or even a day’s delay.
 If you want to get a laugh when you present this, calculate the cost of delay in minutes too.

 Summary of your Accomplishment

-You’ve created a detailed business case for changing to a new system (or not), including business requirements and costs.
-Additionally, you have a comprehensive list of solution gaps and business requirements.
+At this point, you have created a detailed business case for changing to a new system (or not), including business requirements and costs.
+You should have a comprehensive list of solution gaps and business requirements.
 Later in this process, you may whittle down your list but for now it’s best to consider everything.
 If you haven’t already done so, it’s probably the time to present this to any other executives to gain buy-in for changing ERP systems.
 If warranted, now you can start a formal evaluation of ERP vendors.

 In this blog, you’ve learned how to follow a step-by-step process to gain momentum to begin a formal ERP evaluation.
 After you complete this process, many others in your company may support a decision to start an ERP evaluation also.